-- 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
-For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors. - The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+4.3.
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
+For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points)

+There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point)

+There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points)